lurkny/LinearAlg/README.md

 expensive element-wise functions such as exp(), log(), cos(), etc.
 This requires a C++11/C++14 compiler with OpenMP 3.1+ support.

-When using gcc or clang, use the following options to enable both C++11 and OpenMP:
+For GCC and Clang compilers, use the following options to enable both C++11 and OpenMP:
 `-std=c++11 -fopenmp`

 ---

-### 13: Documentation
+### 13: Documentation of Functions and Classes

-The documentation for Armadillo functions and classes is available at:
+The documentation of Armadillo functions and classes is available at:
 http://arma.sourceforge.net/docs.html

 The documentation is also in the `docs.html` file distributed with Armadillo.